msmmi/pulp/README.md

 To get into postgresql:
 `psql postgres`

-Create a new database with `CREATE DATABASE wager_river`
+Create a new database with `CREATE DATABASE pulp`

 `python db_create.py`